Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

 Can the litter type make my cat vomit?

-Possibly, if you’re using a scented litter or something your cat is allergic to, it’ll surely make your cat vomit.
+Possibly, if you’re using a scented litter or something your cat is allergic to, it could make your cat vomit.

 0 Comments